Actively Recruiting

 • Recurrent disease

-• Cancers originating from the oral cavity
+• Cancers originating from oral cavity site, even if p16 positive

 • Simultaneous primary cancers or separate bilateral primary tumors except bilateral tonsil cancers